browserengineering/book/book/embeds.md

 to trigger each `Frame`'s rendering from the `Tab`.

 [^why-split]: Why split the rendering pipeline this way?
 Because the
-    accessibility tree and display list is ultimately transfered from the main thread to the browser thread, so gets combined anyway.
+    accessibility tree and display list are ultimately transfered from the main thread to the browser thread, so they get combined anyway.
 DOM, style, and layout trees, meanwhile, don't get passed between threads so don't intermingle.